-The Chairman of the Audit Committee was present at the Annual General Meeting to answer Members' queries.
+The Chairman of the Audit Committee was not present at the Annual General Meeting due to his extensive travelling.

 4. Nomination and Remuneration Committee

 The constitution, scope and powers of the Nomination & Remuneration Committee of the Board of Directors are in accordance with the provisions of Section 178 of the Act and Regulation 19 of Listing Regulations.
 The Nomination & Remuneration Committee looks at all matters pertaining to the appointment and remuneration of the Managing Director & Chief Executive Officer, the Executive Directors and Key Managerial Personnel.